 For existing energy employees, engineering and technology upskilling is necessary for moving forward

 Within oil & gas, for example, the sector is facing increasing pressure to shed its old-school reputation and reinvent itself to stay relevant amidst the energy transition.

-According to Accenture, retraining and reskilling existing employees for energy industry jobs may be the answer.
-Not only will it result in six times more cost savings than hiring new employees, it will also add a wealth of experience back into the sector and help reduce the skills shortage.
+According to Accenture, the answer may be retraining and reskilling existing employees for energy industry jobs.
+It will result in six times more cost savings than hiring new employees, add a wealth of experience back into the sector, and help reduce the skills shortage.

-In PWC's Global CEO Survey, 45% of Energy, Utilities & Resources CEOs note that upskilling is the preferred solution to the skills shortage and placed an emphasis on developing skills in data science and analytics.
+In PWC's Global CEO Survey, 45% of Energy, Utilities & Resources CEOs note that upskilling is the preferred solution to the skills shortage and emphasises developing data science and analytics skills.